moliver28/research-handbook/content/handbook/engineering/recognition.md

 #### Engineering Quarterly Achievers Nominations

 Prior to the start of the quarter, a call for nominations will go out.
 You may nominate as many people as you wish, provided they meet the [selection criteria](#selection-criteria).
+Add all relevant information to the text of your nomination – adding a link as SSOT is great, but ideally a nomination shouldn't require clicking through to anything to be understood and evaluated.
+Be aware that the text (but not your name!) may be shared with the nominee.

 ## Engineering Quarterly Achievers Past Winners